China space lab mostly burns up on re-entry in south Pacific - Philly

-BEIJING (AP) - China's defunct Tiangong 1 space station mostly burned up on re-entry into the atmosphere Monday over the central South Pacific, Chinese space authorities said.
+BEIJING (AP) - China's defunct Tiangong 1 space station mostly burned up on re-entry into the atmosphere over the central South Pacific on Monday, Chinese space authorities said.

 The experimental space laboratory re-entered around 8:15 a.m.
 Beijing time, the China Manned Space Engineering Office said.

-Note: This story has been corrected to show that China has landed a rover on the moon, not Mars.